apache/trafficcontrol/docs/source/api/v4/user_current.rst

 ``PUT``
 =======
-.. warning:: Assuming the current user's integral, unique identifier is known, it's generally better to use the ``PUT`` method of the :ref:`to-api-users` instead.
+.. warning:: Assuming the current user's integral, unique identifier is known, it's generally better to use the ``PUT`` method of the :ref:`to-api-v4-users` instead.

 .. warning:: Users that login via LDAP pass-back cannot be modified